SoftCake-Dev/pdf-module/README.md

             <td align="center" valign="top" rowspan="1">Integer</td>
             <td align="center" valign="top" rowspan="1">Yes</td>
             <td align="center" valign="top" rowspan="1">null</td>
             <td align="left" valign="middle" rowspan="1">This special property applies to child elements.
-It represents ratio of size according to other elements.
-Using on width or height depends on orientation of container.
-If weigh is defined on child element, actual set size is ignored and will be calculated automatically.</td>
+It represents a ratio of a size according to other elements.
+It uses width or height dependinng on the orientation of a container.
+If weigh is defined on a child element, the set size is ignored and new will be calculated automatically.</td>
         </tr>
         <tr></tr>
     </tbody>